bavrumov/java-metrocard/README.md

-port of metrocard math site
+port of metrocard math site to java, unfinished